matrix-org/matrix.org/content/legal/privacy-notice.md

 The information we collect is purely for the purpose of taking payments for merchandise and shipping your purchases to you.
 We do not profile users or their data on the Service.
 We may need your personal information to establish, bring or defend legal claims.
 For this purpose, we will retain your personal information for the statutory recommended  7 years after the date it is no longer needed by us for any of the purposes listed under How we use your information above.

-##### 2.2.1.3.1 Information you provide to us:
+##### 2.2.1.3.1 Information you provide to us

 We collect information about you when you input it into the Service or otherwise provide it directly to us.

 * Name and contact details
 * Delivery address
 * Purchase information
-* Payment details (handled by a third party provider, not visible to Matrix.org Foundation employees)
+* Payment details (handled by Big Cartel, not visible to Matrix.org Foundation employees)

-##### 2.2.1.3.2 Information we collect automatically as you use the service:
+##### 2.2.1.3.2 Information we collect automatically as you use the service

 Your IP address is logged when you access the Service.
 This data is used in order to mitigate abuse and debug operational issues.
-Our logs are kept for not longer than 180 days.
+Our logs are kept for no longer than 180 days.

 ##### 2.2.1.3.3 Third-parties

-**Printful**
+**Big Cartel**

-We have selected Printful to provide our shopfront.
-By purchasing from our shop, the following details will be shared with Printful:
+We have selected Big Cartel to provide our shopfront.
+By purchasing from our shop, the following details will be shared with Big Cartel:

 * Your purchase details
 * Your name and contact details
 * Your delivery address
-* IP addressed and cookies
+* IP addresses and cookies

-For further details, please refer directly to Printful's privacy policy: https://www.printful.com/policies/privacy

-**Stripe and Paypal**

-We use Stripe and Paypal to handle payment processing for the merchandise shop.
-By purchasing from our shop, the following details will be shared with either Stripe or Paypal:

-* Your payment details
+* Payment details
-* Your purchase value

-Stripe and/or Paypal takes care of all payment processing, so The Matrix.org Foundation and its employees will never see your payment details.

-Here is Stripe's Privacy Policy: https://stripe.com/privacy-shield-policy and Paypal's: https://www.paypal.com/webapps/mpp/ua/privacy-full

 **Donorbox**